joernio/joern/bazel.md

      `(cached)` indication.
 This is cool if everything works but check if that is really what you want.
   5. Scalafix integration is still TBD
-  6. Currenlty only a subset of the entire repository can be build with Bazel.
-     E.g. only a subset of the frontends are included.
-Check for the existence joern-cli/frontends/<frontend>/BUILD to check if a frontend is already included.